Klipper3d/klipper/docs/Contact.md

 [Klipper Community Forum](#community-forum) or on the [Klipper Community Discord](#discord-chat).

-## Klipper github
+## Klipper GitHub

-Klipper github may be used by contributors to share the status of their work to improve Klipper.
-It is expected that the person opening a github ticket is actively working on the given task and will be the one performing all the work necessary to accomplish it.
-The Klipper github is not used for requests, nor to report bugs, nor to ask questions.
+Klipper GitHub may be used by contributors to share the status of their work to improve Klipper.
+It is expected that the person opening a GitHub ticket is actively working on the given task and will be the one performing all the work necessary to accomplish it.
+The Klipper GitHub is not used for requests, nor to report bugs, nor to ask questions.
 Use the [Klipper Community Forum](#community-forum) or the [Klipper Community Discord](#discord-chat) instead.